Leannelb/frontendmasters-javascript-the-hard-parts/readme.md

 ## Promises - ES6

 **Promises do 2 things:**
-1. initiate background web browser work
+1. initiate background web browser work - BROWSR
-2. Return a placeholder object (promise)
+2. Return a placeholder object (promise) - JS
     - containing the value that is returned
-    - containing an  onFullfilled [] array
+    - containing an  onFullfilled [] array ~ this is a hidden property
+    - once the value is returned from the fetch request, whatever functions are stored in the onFulfilled array are ran.
+The value recievied  is passed in as a parameter to the functions in onFullfilled.

 ### Fetch